Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/agentcore_app/README.md

 ### 2. Setup the MCP Server with AgentCore Gateway

-Next, configure the AWS Bedrock AgentCore Gateway to expose the insurance API as an MCP tool:
+Next, configure the Amazon Bedrock AgentCore Gateway to expose the insurance API as an MCP tool:

 ```bash
 cd ../cloud_mcp_server